 Philip Bauman, conductor

-Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman currently serves as conductor of the Northwest Indiana Symphony Youth Orchestra and the College of Du Page Chamber orchestra.
+Recognized by critics as offering “tremendously sensitive direction” and being “a gifted and spirited conductor,” Philip Bauman also serves as Music Director of the South Holland Master Chorale.
 Known for his charismatic presence on and off the podium he is frequently hailed for his innovative programs and consistently captivating performances.
 Mr. Bauman recently concluded a 24-year tenure as Music Director of the La Porte County Symphony Orchestra.